-Many Prolog compilers have efficient built-in sorting algorithms.
-Mergesort, an $O(n \log n)$ sorting algorithm, is given in (Covington et al. 1997) and other books.
-It generally outperforms Quicksort, which is also $O(n \log n)$ in the average case but $O(n^2)$ in a surprisingly common worst case.
+Merge sort, an $O(n \log n)$ sorting algorithm, generally outperforms quicksort, which is also $O(n \log n)$ in the average case but $O(n^2)$ in a surprisingly common worst case.
+A Prolog implementation of merge sort is given in (Covington et al. 1997).
+A bottom-up merge sort that is O(n) for already sorted input is given in (Brady 2005).